iterative/dvc.org/static/docs/commands-reference/config.md

 These are the `name` parameters that can be used with `dvc config`, or the sections in the project config file (`.dvc/config`).

-### remote

-These are sections in the config file that describe particular remotes.
-See `dvc remote` for more info.

 ### core

 This is the main section with the general config options: